tianyue58/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">
 :information_source: **Info:** <br>
-The application outcome is the **decision/outcome provided by the company** <br>
-on whether the candidate has been `Rejected` or not for the role. <br>
+The application outcome is the **decision/outcome provided by the company** on whether the candidate has been `Rejected` or not for the role. <br>
-It is different from the 'Completion Status', which represents whether the <br>
-user has completed submitting the application (and all related requirements) or not. <br>
+It is different from the 'Completion Status', which represents whether the user has completed submitting the application (and all related requirements) or not. <br>
 <br>
-When a new application is added, the outcome is `Pending` by default as it is assumed <br>
-that the user has not received the decision from the company yet.
-The outcome can <br> later be changed to `Rejected` using the `reject` command.
+When a new application is added, the outcome is `Pending` by default as it is assumed that the user has not received the decision from the company yet.
+The outcome can later be changed to `Rejected` using the `reject` command.
 </div>

 Format: `reject INDEX`